apache/spark/docs/apache-airflow/backport-providers.rst

     under the License.

 Backport Providers
 ------------------

 Context: Airflow 2.0 operators, hooks, and secrets
 ''''''''''''''''''''''''''''''''''''''''''''''''''

-Currently, stable Apache Airflow versions are from the ``1.10.*`` series.
-We are working on the future, major version of Airflow - 2.0.* series.
-It is going to be released in 2020.
-However, the exact time of release depends on many factors and is not yet confirmed.

 We already have a lot of changes in the operators, transfers, hooks, sensors, secrets for many external systems, but they are not used nor tested widely because they are part of the master/2.0 release.